Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 The CSS was checked using the [W3C CSS validator service](https://jigsaw.w3.org/css-validator/validator)

 ## Deployment
-A respository was created on Githun and Gitpod was used to write the code.
+A repository was created on GitHub and Gitpod was used to write the code.
 The code was commited and pushed to Github regularly to ensure it was saved.
-The GitHub respository was then deployed to GitHub pages by:
+The GitHub repository was then deployed to GitHub pages by:
 1. Logging into GitHub
 2. Selecting repositories and then Milestone_1
 3. Then select settings from the top menu bar.
 4. Under GitHub pages
-5. Under source , select master branch.
+5. Under source, select master branch.
 6. The website is now deployed and a link appears for the deployed site.
 7. This link can now be cloned and run locally.

 ## Credits
-1. content
+1. Content
 Text content for the site explaining services and therapists was obtained from [Ratoath sports injury clinic](http://www.ratoathsportsinjurycentre.ie/index.html)
 2. Media
 ### images